Starkoiii/my-portfolio/README.md

 N/A

 ## How to Contribute
 Willing to accept any constructive criticism to improve my future projects or current projects improvements in functionality or style!
+Please contact me through my contact information displayed on my portfolio web page.